iwdgo/processorfeatures/README.md

 ## Linux

-File `/proc/cpuinfo` is parsed to locate all flags.
+Pseudo-file `/proc/cpuinfo` is parsed to load processor flags.
 Reported flags are used to determine version of processor.

 ## Windows